memgraph/docs/user_technical/quick-start.md

 mg_client
 ```

-If you installed Memgraph using docker, you will need to run the client
+If you installed Memgraph using Docker, you will need to run the client
 using the following command:

 ```bash
 docker run -it --entrypoint=mg_client memgraph --host HOST
 ```

-Remember to replace HOST with valid IP of the container
+Remember to replace `HOST` with valid IP of the container
 (see [Note for OS X/macOS Users](#OSX-note)).

 After the client has started it should present a command prompt similar to: